snap-one/docs-driverworks-proxyprotocol/source/includes/91_security_partition_commands/_5-EXECUTEFUNCTION.md

 ## EXECUTE\_FUNCTION

 Request the partition to execute a function event of the type listed in the functions capability.
-The function parameter would be one of the function strings listed in the `GET_SETUP` xml.
+The function parameter would be one of the function strings listed in the [\<functions\>][1] capability

 | Parameter | Description |
 | --- | --- |